 Our turnaround time for standard alterations is 1 week.
 Bridal and formal wear usually takes 2 weeks, and may require an interim fitting.
 If you need something urgently, we can usually offer 3-day, next day, or same day rush service for an additional fee.

 Who does the alterations?
 The students or the teachers?

 The teachers!
 We do not allow students to be involved in work for clients.
 All of the alterationists at sewBoise have extensive experience and expertise performing professional alterations.
 We do formal and bridal gowns, menswear, military uniforms, jean hems that look just like the original, skirts, jackets, and pants, tricky stuff like leather and sequined garments, zipper repair and replacement.

-Can you help me figure out my sewing machine?
+Can you help me figure out my sewing machine (or serger)?

 Yes.
 Since we don't allow students to bring sewing machines to beginner level classes, the best way to learn to figure out your sewing machine is private lessons.
 We'll help you figure out threading, adjusting, features, etc. Just make sure you bring everything you have for it, e.g. presser feet, power cord, owner's manual.
 It's best if it has been recently serviced (we recommend Johnson's Sewing Service in Nampa).
 Click here or give us a call at 685-9410 to schedule a private lesson.